 It Bites Back features new and existing works based on a laboratory in São Paulo that breeds genetically-engineered mosquitoes.
-Transgenic male mosquitoes are designed to reduce the insect’s population by passing a lethal gene on to their offspring when released into the wild.
+Used as a living insecticide, transgenic male mosquitoes are designed to mate with females and reduce the insect’s population by passing a lethal gene on to their offspring.
 Ranging from analogue film to sound installation, digital animation and poetry, Neves Marques’ exhibition interrogates the laboratory as a place that defines the biopolitics of the 21st Century.

 The exhibition revolves around the film installation A Mordida (The Bite), a diptych comprising two short films from 2018, separately titled Sex as Care and The Gender of the Lab.
 In them, polyamorous encounters and the intimacy of queer lives run parallel to the scientific production of gender in sterile laboratory environments.
 In a twist on popular tropes associated with pulp genres such as weird fiction and gothic horror, A Mordida investigates contemporary expressions of terror and moral panic in the face of viral infection.
 It also explores alternate forms of living together, exemplifying modest hope in a time of rising fascism and militarization.

-It Bites Back is punctuated by two digital animations.
-One is displayed in a ceiling-mounted flat screen, while the other exists online.
-In the exhibition space, Aedes aegypti (2017) is a hyperrealistic render of the infamous mosquito, which is a vector for diseases including Zika and Dengue.
-The audience is granted a glimpse of the transgenic female specimen as it mates with a male and feeds on human blood.
-In dialogue with this work, a newly commissioned animation will be released through Gasworks’ online platforms as a viral intervention.
+It Bites Back is punctuated by digital animations.
+One is displayed in a ceiling-mounted flat screen, while the others exist online.
+In the gallery foyer, Aedes aegypti (2017) is a hyperrealistic render of the infamous mosquito, which is a vector for diseases including Zika and dengue.
+The audience is granted a glimpse of the transgenic male specimen as it mates with a female, which then feeds on human blood.
+In dialogue with this work, a newly commissioned series of animations will be released through Gasworks’ online platforms as a viral intervention.

 Pedro Neves Marques’ exhibition follows on from his residency at Gasworks in 2018.
-A Mordida (The Bite) was originally commissioned by Perez Art Museum (PAMM) in Miami.
+A version of the film A Mordida (The Bite) was originally commissioned by Perez Art Museum (PAMM) in Miami.

 HAUT is a music producer, sound researcher and former psychiatrist working across the fields of experimental electronic music, affect and embodied music cognition.
-In his work he explores sound as tool for emotional healing, and as individual and collective expression; in accordance with the belief that the human body is both material and immaterial, female and male, singular and multiple.
-He envisions bodies as sites of process, movement and multiplicity, as open systems that connect to others, human and non-human, in an always unfinished process of becoming.
 He is currently undertaking a MA in music at Goldsmiths, University of London.